Kong/docs.konghq.com/src/deck/guides/konnect.md

 ### Authenticate with CLI flags

-There are two ways to authenticate through CLI flags: by passing the password in `--konnect-password` directly, or by saving it to a file and passing the filename to decK with `--konnect-password-file`.
+There are two ways to authenticate through CLI flags.
+You can pass the password in `--konnect-password` directly or save it to a file and pass the filename to decK with `--konnect-password-file`.

 With `konnect-password`: